The greatest lesson this creative director learned during her first marathon training

 My activewear and workout gear are complete opposites of my personal style.
 Aside from the usual necessities like proper footwear and breathable gear, I wear colorful tops and socks because… why not?
 Plus, vivid sportswear can also act as reflective clothing when running at night.

 Act like a student, not an expert.
-For a first time marathoner like me, I consulted a running coach to plan a dynamic training schedule.
+For a first-time marathoner like me, I consulted a running coach to plan a dynamic training schedule.
 Trust in your training.
-The success of the running program boils down to self-discipline and commitment.
+The success of the marathon program boils down to self-discipline and commitment.